HassanmBY/fun-module/README.md

 ## Setup

-1. Add icon files:

-   - `icon-192.png` (192x192 pixels)
-   - `icon-512.png` (512x512 pixels)

-   You can generate these using any image editor or online tool.
-The icons should represent your app.

-2. Serve the files using a local web server (required for service worker):
+1. Serve the files using a local web server (required for service worker):

    ```bash
    # Using Python